alphagov/wcag-primer/source/documentation/index.md

 * By changing the way a website looks in their browser
 * By using a keyboard instead of a mouse
-* By using a screen reader to present the website in synthetic speech or electronic Braille
+* By using a screen reader to present the website as speech or on an electronic Braille display
 * By using a screen magnifier to increase the size of everything on-screen
 * By using speech recognition to use the web with voice commands and dictation